Pregnant dog peacefully sleeping on a cozy blanket with sunlight streaming through the window.

 After your dog gives birth, it’s essential to continue providing care:

-2. Monitor the Puppies: Make sure the puppies are nursing regularly and staying warm.
-They rely on their mother’s milk for nourishment and warmth.
+Make sure that both the puppies are nursing properly and that they stay warm.
+The newborns need their mother's milk for food and body heat.

 FAQ